 Instead, the space once occupied by this formerly grand building is taken by the car park of an Enterprise car hire firm.
 The offices of the hire firm being an uninspiring prefab building, itself designed to be temporary in nature.

-During the Second World War, like many places in the East End, the building and the rail track suffered a lot of bomb damage and this resulted in the stopping of passenger services with the former station becoming a depot.
-The hall however gained a new lease of life and this time became the Bow Palais a dance hall famed for its ballroom and Irish dancing.
+During the Second World War, like many places in the East End, the building and the rail track suffered a lot of bomb damage.
+This resulted in the stopping of passenger services with the former station becoming a depot.
+The hall however gained a new lease of life.
+This time becoming the Bow Palais, a dance hall famed for its ballroom and Irish dancing.

-The ballroom eventually became known as the Emerald Ballroom but was then destroyed by fire in 1956 leading to the halls demolition the year later and the retention of only the lower half of the building.
+The ballroom eventually became known as the Emerald Ballroom.
+However this was destroyed by fire in 1956.
+It led to the halls demolition the year later and the retention of only the lower half of the building.
 A clothing factory which had been operating above the hall at the time is believed to have been where the fire started.

-The remnants of the building operated as a parcel depot until 1965 but it then closed and the remainder of the building was demolished in 1975 leaving only a few small clues that it ever existed at all.
-One wall forming the northern boundary of the Enterprise car rental yard is the only real clue that something existed her.
-The wall contains remnants of what might have been grand columns but is often missed and not really noticeable to the masses of people who would pass it everyday.
+The remnants of the building operated as a parcel depot until 1965.
+However that also closed and the remainder of the building was demolished in 1975.
+It left only a few small clues that it ever existed at all.
+One wall forming the northern boundary of the Enterprise car rental yard is the only real clue that something existed here.
+The wall contains remnants of what might have been some of the grand columns.
+It is often missed and not really noticeable to the masses of people who would pass it everyday.